-- Synthesize: to combine existing elements in order to create something original.12 - Explain: to make clear; to show the meaning of something.13 - Interpret: to translate; to explain the significance of something.14 - Justify: to provide support for your position. - Discuss: to consider a subject from multiple points of view (cite); to present the pros/cons. - Analyze: to break content into components to identify parts, see relationships among them, and recognize organizational principles.15 - Comprehend: to understand what is being communicated to make use of the information.16
+- Justify: to provide support for your position. - Discuss: to consider a subject from multiple points of view (cite); to present the pros/cons. - Analyze: to break content into components to identify parts, see relationships among them, and recognize organizational principles. - Comprehend: to understand what is being communicated to make use of the information.